‘She’s really an entertainer’: New Caitlin Clark book answers some curious fans’ questions - WTOP News

-Brennan said her “wow moment” during the writing phase was “just how impressive Caitlin Clark is in-person,” Adding: “She looks you in the eye and goes on and on with her answers, that’s something pro-athletes never do.”

-Many topics are covered in the book, from racial issues to Clark’s unfortunate “snub” by the U.S. Olympic Committee that left her off the women’s basketball team roster.
+The book, which is available on July 8, covers many topics, including racial issues and Clark’s unfortunate “snub” by the U.S. Olympic Committee that left her off the women’s basketball team roster.

 “She’s a basketball player, yes, but she’s really an entertainer.
 When you watch her play, she’s the high-wire act at the circus,” Brennan said.